Pathans of Gujarat

-Gujarati Pathans are a group of Pashtuns, who are settled in the region of Gujarat in western India.
-They now form a distinct community of Gujarati and Urdu/Hindi-speaking Muslims.
-They mainly speak Urdu with many Pashto loanwords, but most of them have been Indianized so some may have Gujarati as their first language as well, while a few elders in the community still speak Pashto.
-Common tribes include Turk Pathan, Babi or Babai (Pashtun tribe), Niazi, Khan, Bangash, Durrani, and Yousafzai.
+Pathans of Gujarat are a group of Pashtuns, who are settled across the region of Gujarat in western India.
+They now form a distinct community of Hindi speaking Muslims.
+They mainly speak Hindi with many Pashto loanwords, while a few elders in the community may still speak Pashto.
+Common tribes include Ghilzai, Babi or Babai (Pashtun tribe), Niazi, Bangash, Durrani, Yousafzai among others.

 History and origin

-The Pathans arrived in Gujarat during the Middle Ages onwards, as soldiers in the armies of the various Hindu and Muslim rulers of the region.
-Historical evidence suggests that the earliest settlement of the Pashtuns was during the rule of Mohammad Tughluq in the 14th century, when military colonies were established.
+The Pathans arrived in Gujarat in the Middle Ages, as merchants and soldiers in the armies of various rulers of the region.
+It has been suggested that the earliest settlement of Pashtuns was during the 14th century, when military colonies were established.

+The Babai State

+The State of Junagadh or Junagarh was a princely state located in Gujarat.
+It had been ruled by the Muslim Babi dynasty since 1654, first by Nawab of Junagadh within the Maratha Confederacy and later by British India.
+This princely family was of the Babai Pashtun tribe.